entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > Newly added by Xian.
 > - The coding of *Yangfanyu* is 1.

+113. Posterior dorsal angle of posterior median dorsal plate: absent (0), present (1).
+> Newly added by Xian.
+> - The posterior dorsal angle(pda) is generally present in "Phymolepis", "Mizia", "Chuchinolepis", "Microbrachius" and so on.

+> - The coding of *Yangfanyu* is 1.

+114. Posterolateral ridge of posterior median dorsal plate: absent (0), present (1).
+> Newly added by Xian.
+> - The posterior dorsal angle(pda) is generally present in "Phymolepis", "Mizia", "Chuchinolepis", "Microbrachius" and so on.

+> - The coding of *Yangfanyu* is 1.

 ## References
 Jia, L. T., Zhu, M., and Zhao, W. J. (2010).
 A new antiarch fish from the Upper Devonian Zhongning Formation of Ningxia, China. *Palaeoworld*, **19**(1-2), 136-145. https://doi.org/10.1016/j.palwor.2010.02.002